-- There are weekly sessions in all classes for a minimum of 30 minutes increasing to 40/45 minutes where and when the subject matter requires this. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning. - Progression lines run alongside our MTPs (these are an unpublished teaching aid) mapping what has been taught before and what will be taught next. - Positive behaviour underpins effective PD and this is monitored daily across all key stages.
-Formal monitoring of low and high level behaviours via CPOMS is done each half term. - Half termly monitoring in all year groups through pupil conferencing and learning walks is recorded on Trello and recorded engagement - Our school Learning Mentor additionally records pupil engagement in specific supportive 1:1 activities and groups
+- There are weekly sessions in all classes for a minimum of 30 minutes increasing to 40/45 minutes where and when the subject matter requires this. - Medium term plans outline what will be taught during each unit of work, while knowledge organisers sequence the steps in learning. - Progression lines run alongside our MTPs (these are an unpublished teaching aid) mapping what has been taught before and what will be taught next. - PD underpins positive behaviour and this is monitored daily across all key stages.
+Formal monitoring of low and high level behaviours via CPOMS is done each half term. - Half termly monitoring in all year groups through pupil conferencing and learning walks is recorded on Trello and recorded engagement